Roots and Radishes

 Vinegar cucumber salad in clear glass bowl with fresh cracked pepper on top and spoon this recipe

-The "dressing" is very similar to a vinegar brine for pickling (without the boiling), but it's more similar to a vinaigrette because it includes a bit of oil whisked in.
+The "dressing" is very similar to a vinegar brine for quick pickling (without the boiling, just like with my quick-pickled strawberries! ), but it's also similar to a vinaigrette because it includes a bit of oil whisked in.
 Your cukes will be submerged, possibly even floating, as they marinate in the sweet and tart flavors.
 Growing up, my cousin and I called it "the juice", and we almost always drank it plain afterwards... don't knock it till you try it, I guess?
+Either way, hope you enjoy!

 Jump to: